Rochdale and District Mind

 We offer a range of holistic and therapeutic sessions including art groups, creative writing and tai amongst much more.
 Our support groups are tailored around men or women only, alongside specific anxiety and depression groups.

 This service provides one-to-one, and group sessions to people over the age of 18.
-Telephone counselling is also available from August 2019.
+Telephone counselling is also available.

 Open Young Minds is a confidential young person’s service.
 We provide support for young people aged 12 to 21 years old, who have mild to moderate emotional health issues.